jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 159 Procedure in District Court where defendant absent from New Zealand
 In an action in the District Court for the recovery of tax, if the defendant is absent from New Zealand or cannot after reasonable inquiry be found, service of the notice of claim may, with the leave of a District Court Judge, be effected by delivery of a duplicate or sealed copy of the notice of claim to the defendant in a way described in section 14F(2).

-### 160 Commissioner may appear in legal proceedings by officer of Public Service
+### 160 Commissioner may appear in legal proceedings by officer of public service
-In any action in the District Court for the recovery of tax, the Commissioner may, if the Commissioner thinks fit, appear by some officer in the Public Service, and the statement of any person so appearing that the person is such an officer and that the person appears for the Commissioner shall be sufficient evidence of the facts so stated and of the person's authority in that behalf.
+In any action in the District Court for the recovery of tax, the Commissioner may, if the Commissioner thinks fit, appear by some officer in the public service, and the statement of any person so appearing that the person is such an officer and that the person appears for the Commissioner shall be sufficient evidence of the facts so stated and of the person's authority in that behalf.

 ### 161 Costs against Commissioner
 In all proceedings in any court for the recovery of tax, costs may be awarded to or against the Commissioner in the same manner as in other cases, but all costs so awarded against the Commissioner shall be payable out of money appropriated by Parliament, and not otherwise.